galaxyproject/training-material/topics/evolution/tutorials/mtb_transmission/tutorial.md

 >
 {: .hands_on}

-As mentioned in the introduction, we have performed mapping and variant calling for the 20 samples that we need to analyze.
-The result are the respective 20 VCF files that describe the mutations found for each of the samples.
-Before starting the analysis of such mutations, we will need to import them into Galaxy.
+As mentioned in the introduction, mapping and variant calling have already be performed for the 20 samples that we need to analyze.
+The result of this preprocessing are 20 VCF files that describe the mutations found for each of the samples, and which we now need to import into Galaxy.

+The fastest way to do so, which lets us build a collection from the 20 datasets with correctly named elements (corresponding to the sample identifiers) directly during data upload is through the so-called *Rule-based uploader*.
+The Galaxy training material has dedicated tutorials, [Rule Based Uploader]({% link topics/galaxy-interface/tutorials/upload-rules/tutorial.md %}) and [Rule Based Uploader Advanced]({% link topics/galaxy-interface/tutorials/upload-rules-advanced/tutorial.md %}), that introduce this powerful feature in detail.

+For the purpose of this tutorial, it is enough if you simply follow the step-by-step instructions provided here exactly.

 > <hands-on-title>Data upload</hands-on-title>
 >